derrybryson/kisside/readme.md

 * SQLITE3
 * PHP SQLITE module

 Although the current installation is setup for Apache, it should be straight forward to set it up with Nginx.
-It is designed to be an alias like phpmyadmin.
+It is designed to be a simple alias like phpmyadmin.

 # Installation